Fast radio burst energy function in the presence of $\rm DM_{host}$ variation: Methods

-The FRB energy function represents the number density of FRB events as a function of energy.
-The number density per unit time is estimated via each of the FRB event detection,
+The FRB energy function represents the number density of FRB events as a function of energy. {To estimate this function, we adopt the $V_{\rm max}$ method \citep{Schmidt:1968kn,avni:1980}, which defines $V_{\rm max}$ as the flux-limited maximum volume within which the FRB event could still be detected~\citep{Schmidt:1968kn,avni:1980}:}

-where $f_{\rm sky}=3\times10^{-3}$ is the fraction of the sky covered by the CHIME's field of view, $t_{\rm obs}=0.59\,{\rm yr}$ is the survey time for the first CHIME/FRB catalog and the factor of $1+z$ converts the survey time to the rest frame. $V_{\rm max}$ is defined as the flux limited maximum volume within which the FRB event could still be detected \citep{Schmidt:1968kn,1980ApJ...235..694A},